It All Begins With Your Decision To Be The Star In The Crowd

 Skills

-In CV writing, the skills section plays a role in capturing the attention of the recruiter.
+In CV writing, the skills section plays a role in capturing the recruiter’s attention.

 Think about the technical, software, and transferable skills that will help you shine and add them.

-If you’re not originally from South Africa, use this opportunity to showcase any unique ability and perspectives you bring to the table.
+If you’re not originally from South Africa, use this opportunity to showcase any unique abilities and perspectives you bring to the table.

 Additional Sections to Include (Optional)